NoriSte/cypress-protobuf/README.md

 ```

 # How to use it
-To encode with Protocl Buffers a fixture
+To encode with Protocol Buffers a fixture
 ```javascript
 cy.fixture("FIXTURE_NAME.json")
   .then(json => {